How to establish credit

 With a credit-builder loan, the lender deposits the loan amount into a locked savings account.
 Over a fixed period, the borrower pays it back with relatively small payments.
 Because the lender reports payments to the credit bureaus, credit-builder loans can help establish credit.
 And once the loan is paid off, borrowers get access to the money in the savings account.

 You may be able to build credit just by paying your bills.
 In recent years, some companies have developed alternative scoring methods.
-These new methods consider information not typically used in credit reporting such as rent, car insurance and phone bill payments as well as bank account transactions.
+These new methods consider information not typically used in credit reporting, such as rent, car insurance, phone bill payments and bank account transactions.

 If you’re just starting out, you’ll need at least one credit account open and reporting to at least one of the major credit bureaus for at least six months to generate a FICO credit score.
 FICO scores are used by 90% of top lenders.